attestantio/vouch/docs/accountmanager.md

 If no locations are supplied, the [default location for wallets](https://github.com/wealdtech/go-eth2-wallet-store-filesystem#usage) will be used.

 ### accounts
-`accounts` is the list of accounts that Vouch will request from Dirk.
+`accounts` is the list of accounts that Vouch will request locally.
 This is an account specifier, and can be supplied in various forms for example:

   - **`wallet`** will return all accounts in _wallet_
   - **`wallet/Validator.*`** will return all accounts in _wallet_ starting with _Validator_
   - **`wallet/Validator.*[02468]`** will return all accounts in _wallet_ starting with _Validator_ and ending in an even number

-At least one account specifier is required for the Dirk account manager.
+At least one account specifier is required for the wallet account manager.

 ### passphrases
 `passphrases` is a list of passphrases that will be used to unlock the accounts.
 Each item in the list is a [Majordomo](https://github.com/wealdtech/go-majordomo) URL.